Before covering company liquidation in Chile, it’s worth highlighting why you may have entered the market in the first place.

 - Participate in the reorganization process.

-Then, once the court has admitted the trial, a clear set of judicial processes will be required, let your legal service provider or a trusted local legal expert accompany and guide you through the process.
+Once the court admits the trial, you will need a clear set of judicial processes.
+Many advise that your legal service provider or a trusted local legal expert accompany and guide you through the process.

 Options for voluntary liquidation

 When you organize your settlement, this is voluntary liquidation.
 In Chile, you can temporarily close your company before taking this liquidation decision.
 During this period, your company will temporarily suspend tax obligations and payments.
 You can resume your business activity at any time.
 If you choose this option, you’ll need to clarify or pay any tax arrears, provide an interim balance sheet, and submit stamped tax documents.

 If you choose to close your company permanently, you will have to issue in addition to the closure of all activities.
 You’ll need to publish your decision to voluntarily liquidate (consented by the company’s partners) in the Country’s official gazette or diary called Diario Oficial.
 You will need to request to close your municipal permit, to stop the municipality from sending invoices.

 Need support to liquidate?
 Biz Latin Hub can help